FT5ZAN/ai-finder-saas/README.md

 A comprehensive AI tools directory platform built with Next.js 15, React 19, and modern web technologies.
 This application is now **production-ready** with comprehensive testing, automated CI/CD, and enterprise-grade security.

+**Latest Update**: Fixed dependency conflicts and ready for Vercel deployment! 🎉

 ## ✨ Features

 - 🔍 **AI Tools Discovery**: Browse and search thousands of AI tools